MarkThackham/MarkThackham.github.io/index.md

 ## Contact

-Feel free to reach out for collaboration or consulting opportunities!
+Feel free to reach out for collaboration, consulting opportunities, or just to say hi!